Orynik/header-with-anchor/README.md

   ...
 });
 ```
-Available symbols: all Latin letters, digitals, dash, and underscore.
+Available characters: all Latin letters, digitals, dash, and underscore.
+In the 'cyrToLat' branch, you can find additional functionality: Cyrillic characters are replaced by Latin letters,
+for example, `ш` to `sch`.

 P.S.
 The anchor value is displayed next to the header block only when there is text in the header block.